allisonkshaw/academiamodel/code_runsimulations/README_code_runsimulations.txt

     plot_figS9.m: plots model figure with and without international students

+    make_tableS4.m: output the data to use in the table S4 [uses set a]

 Along with .jpg copies of the figure files.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-make_results_table.m: output the data to use in the table of results (see supplement) [uses set a]